spirobel/discord-rolesync/README.md

 go to the the group that you would like to sync with your discord role and attach the discord role id you want to sync it with.
 If you don't know how to find the id of your role, check out this tutorial: https://discordhelp.net/role-id

-Every time a user login happens he will be added / removed from the groups according to the discord roles he possesses.
+Every time a user has roles add / removed on discord, he will be added / removed from the discourse groups according to the discord roles he possesses.
 This affects only discourse groups that have a discord role id assigned.

 ## Troubleshooting